Alex-Hawking/GreenHouse-Testing/README.md

 ```
 *Note:* The pickle-dev folder must be cloned in using the above structure, I will make a template to clone this in soon.
 The file `GreenHouse.js` contains config for the user to change.
 The files `PickleDecs.ts` and `tsconfig.json` are also in the test folder for compilation.<br>

-**Variables** can also be used within your tests to save info between steps.
+**Variables**<br> can also be used within your tests to save info between steps.
 Here is a simple example:
 ```
 Given I save 'Hello World!' as 'testVar'
 And I add log '$$testVar'